mym987/cps308_cellsociety/README.md

 +Also, you can generate more XMLs using xmlFactory/XMLGenerator.java!

 ###Extra Features
+You can change the state of a cell by just left clicking on it!

 XML generator class to automatically generate compatible XML files A dialog to interact with user to create a new model